OpenFreeEnergy/alchemiscale.org-site/content/opportunities/alchemiscale-2025/index.md

 ### living networks

-**ASAP Discovery** via the **Chodera Lab** is trialing the concept of "living networks" as a novel approach to enabling drug discovery via alchemical binding free energy calculations.
+**ASAP Discovery** via the **Chodera Lab** is trialing the concept of *living networks* as a novel approach to enabling drug discovery via alchemical binding free energy calculations.
 As a discovery program progresses, new synthetic designs are "added" to the same `AlchemicalNetwork`, iteratively growing it along with results for the `Transformation`s present.
 In principle this allows new designs to take advantage of existing results for similar designs already present in the network, and can be combined with experimental assay data via e.g. `cinnabar` to produce increasingly accurate binding affinity estimates at lower additional computational cost for new FEC calculations.